robjustice/Apple3/Titan2e/Readme.md

 # Titan /// plus //e Emulation Interpreter

 This is a SOS Interpreter to allow launching of the //e emulation from a Selector menu.
-This is based on a disassembly of the Titan //e disk See code for more details.
+This is based on a disassembly of the Titan //e disk.
+The Interpreter is loaded which includes the rom images and other code all bundled together.
+It then moves things around in memory back to how the original Titan2e boot disk loadeded things and runs.
+See code for more details.

 This is included in the original soshdboot disk images.
 I just had not got around to documenting and sharing the code until now.